FUS-Aducanumab

 - Single institution experience

-- Contralateral hemisphere as control may not account for systemic effects of treatment
+- Contralateral homologous regions as internal control may not fully account for systemic effects or hemispheric asymmetry

 Citation